WordPress/wordpress-playground/packages/docs/site/docs/blueprints/04-resources.md

 }
 ```

+The resource `url` type works really in combination with blueprint steps such as [`installPlugin`](/blueprints/steps#InstallPluginStep) or
+[`installTheme`](http://localhost:3000/wordpress-playground/blueprints/steps#InstallThemeStep).
+These steps require a `ResourceType` to define the location of the plugin or the theme to install.

+With a `"resource": "url"` we can define the location of a `.zip` containing the plugin/theme via a URL that can point direclty to a GitHub repo.
+To avoid CORS issues, the Playground project provides a [GitHub proxy](https://playground.wordpress.net/proxy) that also allows you to generate a `.zip` from a repository (or even a folder inside a repo) containing your plugin or theme.

 ### CoreThemeReference

 The CoreThemeReference resource is used to reference WordPress core themes.
 The CoreThemeReference resource is defined as follows: